tensorflow/tensorflow/tensorflow/docs_src/install/install_linux.md

 #### GPU support

-Prior to installing TensorFlow with GPU support, ensure that your system meets all [NVIDIA software requirements](#NVIDIARequirements).
-To launch a Docker container with NVidia GPU support, enter a command of the following format:
+To launch a Docker container with NVidia GPU support, enter a command of the following format (this [does not require any local CUDA installation](https://github.com/nvidia/nvidia-docker/wiki/CUDA#requirements)):

 <pre>
 $ <b>nvidia-docker run -it</b> <i>-p hostPort:containerPort TensorFlowGPUImage</i>